espressif/esp-iot-solution/examples/display/lcd/rgb_avoid_tearing/README.md

                                        +-------------------+
 ```

-* The LCD parameters and GPIO number used by this example can be changed in [lv_port.h](main/lv_port.h).
+* The LCD parameters and GPIO number used by this example can be changed in [example_rgb_avoid_tearing.c](main/example_rgb_avoid_tearing.c).
 * Especially, please pay attention to the **vendor specific initialization**, it can be different between manufacturers and should consult the LCD supplier for initialization sequence code.
 * Furthermore, pay attention to the voltage level used when turning on the LCD backlight.
 Some LCD modules require a low voltage level to turn on, while others require a high voltage level.
-You can modify the macro definition `EXAMPLE_LCD_BK_LIGHT_ON_LEVEL` to change the backlight voltage level in [lv_port.h](main/lv_port.h).
+You can modify the macro definition `EXAMPLE_PIN_NUM_BK_LIGHT` to change the backlight voltage level in [example_rgb_avoid_tearing.c](main/example_rgb_avoid_tearing.c).
-* If the RGB LCD panel exclusively supports the DE mode, you can even bypass the HSYNC and VSYNC signals by assigning `EXAMPLE_PIN_NUM_HSYNC` and `EXAMPLE_PIN_NUM_VSYNC` with -1.
+* If the RGB LCD panel exclusively supports the DE mode, you can even bypass the HSYNC and VSYNC signals by assigning `EXAMPLE_LCD_IO_RGB_HSYNC` and `EXAMPLE_LCD_IO_RGB_VSYNC` with -1.

 ### Build and Flash